 The demands of the modern world require complex IT landscapes with various disparate systems, applications, and multiple platforms.
-The need to integrate with cloud platforms, mobile-enable the existing applications and begin developments on the latest trends by connecting the Internet of Things (IoT) devices to the current infrastructure comprises the main focus of organizations.
+The need to integrate with cloud platforms, mobile-enabled the existing applications, and begin developments on the latest trends by connecting the Internet of Things (IoT) devices to the current infrastructure comprises the main focus of organizations.

 The effective SOA framework brings together the on-premise and cloud deployments to ensure the perfect flexibility of the organization.
 The overall development helps to orchestrate the services of diverse systems.
 This is where Oracle OSA comes in.
 It stands among the dominant middleware platforms in the market.
 It is the most popular platform for complex application integrations.

 Oracle SOA Suite enables the developers to build the services and manage them.
 The services can then be applied to the business processes and composite applications.
 Organizations can easily extend and evolve the architectures with the hot-pluggable components from Oracle SOA Suite.
 Replacing existing investments would not be required.
 The product strategy, product details, and customer experience relating to the SOA Suite are shared by Oracle Corporation.